-‘Teen Mom’ Star Kailyn Lowry’s Baby Daddy Revealed?
+‘Teen Mom’ Star Kailyn Lowry’s Baby Daddy Revealed!
 Shocking New Clues Emerge

 This doesn’t confirm that Lopez is the father, but it certainly places him in the running.
 Other likely candidates include Tyler Hill and JC Cueva.

-According to Hollywood Life, Densmore-Koon didn’t reveal whether Kailyn Lowry and the mystery man are still dating or if they have since parted ways.
+According to Hollywood Life, Densmore-Koon didn’t reveal whether or not Kailyn Lowry and the mystery man are still dating or if they have since parted ways.
 It’s also unclear if the father will be an active parent in the child’s life.

 Until more information is revealed, Lowry is focusing on her career and finishing up college.
 “While Kail is focusing on her new book Heart & Hustle and her upcoming book signings, she will still graduate in May,” the rep shared.

 So many are asking about a signed copy of my book and you can finally get one for only $15! click the link in my profile ???????????????? #hustleandheart cute mug coming soon from @day1.creations!!